aai4r/aai4r-TableServiceDetection/README.md

 # Table Service Detection Module

 This is an implementation of the Table Service Detection module.
-This module is a part of [the Cloud Robot Project](https://github.com/aai4r/aai4r-master) and the updated version of the previous [Service Context Understanding module](https://github.com/aai4r/aai4r-ServiceContextUnderstanding).
+This module is a part of [Cloud Robot Project](https://github.com/aai4r/aai4r-master) and the updated version of the previous [Service Context Understanding module](https://github.com/aai4r/aai4r-ServiceContextUnderstanding).

 The module has three parts, an object detector, a table status classifier, and a table service detector.
 The object detector is modified based on [Deformable DETR](https://github.com/fundamentalvision/Deformable-DETR).